Student Loan Debt by Race

 • 37% of Hispanic borrowers delayed having children due to debt.

-• At 46%, Black student borrowers were the most likely to put off buying a home.
+• At 46%, black student borrowers were the most likely to put off buying a home.

-• At 43%, Black indebted student borrowers are also the most likely to report having to work more than they would prefer.
+• At 43%, black indebted student borrowers are also the most likely to report having to work more than they would prefer.

-• In 2007/’08, Black bachelor’s degree holders were the most likely among their indebted peers to describe their educational debt-related stress as “very high.”
+• In 2007/’08, black bachelor’s degree holders were the most likely among their indebted peers to describe their educational debt-related stress as “very high.”

 • Multiracial people reported the lowest amounts of stress.